 Eclipse RCP product deployment.
 This tutorial describes how the product configuration file and the deployment process of Eclipse RCP applications.
 It is based on Eclipse 4.5 (Eclipse Mars).

 1.1.
 The Product configuration file and the application

-A product configuration file, or in shorter form a product, defines the configuration of your Eclipse application, e.g. icons, splash screen and which plug-ins or features are included in your application.
+A product configuration file (in a shorter form this is called: product ) defines the configuration of an Eclipse application.
+This includes icons, splash screen and the plug-ins (directly or via the usage of features) which are included in your application.

 It is possible to enter an ID for the product.
 Avoid using the same ID for the product as for a plug-in as this might create problems during a product export.
 Convention is to add the .product extension to the ID.

-parameter, the file name can be changed with the
+The predefined name and location of the splash screen image can be changed via the osgi.splashPath parameter, the file name can be changed with the -showsplash path_to_file.

 Here you can specify the file name of the launcher and the icon which should be used.
 Make sure the format of the icons is correct, otherwise Eclipse will not use them.